informalsystems/quint/doc/adr005-type-system.md

-Considering the cons of these approaches regarding unnecessary complexity and the small scope of TNT's needs, the decision was to design our own type system basing on Apalache's and the literature algorithms.
+Considering the cons of these approaches regarding unnecessary complexity and the small scope of TNT's needs, the decision was to design our own type system based on Apalache's and the literature algorithms.
 The drawback of this approach is that we don't get any proven properties that a state-of-the-art system would provide.